DataFire/Integrations/integrations/generated/smart_me/README.md

 * DeviceToPost `object`: Container Class for the Web API
   * ActivePower `number`: The Active Power or current flow rate.
 In kW or m3/h
   * CounterReading `number`: The Meter Counter Reading (Total Energy used) in kWh or m3.
+  * CounterReadingExport `number`: The Meter Counter Reading only export
+  * CounterReadingExportT1 `number`: The Meter Counter Reading only export (Tariff 1)
+  * CounterReadingExportT2 `number`: The Meter Counter Reading only export (Tariff 2)
   * CounterReadingT1 `number`: The Meter Counter Reading Tariff 1 in kWh or m3.
   * CounterReadingT2 `number`: The Meter Counter Reading Tariff 2 in kWh or m3.
+  * Current `number`: The Current (in A)
+  * CurrentL1 `number`: The Current Phase L1 (in A)
+  * CurrentL2 `number`: The Current Phase L2 (in A)
+  * CurrentL3 `number`: The Current Phase L3 (in A)
-  * DeviceEnergyType `string` (values: MeterTypeUnknown, MeterTypeElectricity, MeterTypeWater, MeterTypeGas, MeterTypeHeat, MeterTypeHCA, MeterTypeAllMeters, MeterTypeTemperature, MeterTypeMBusGateway, MeterTypeRS485Gateway, MeterTypeCustomDevice, MeterTypeCompressedAir, MeterTypeSolarLog, MeterTypeVirtualMeter): The Energy Type of this device
+  * DeviceEnergyType `string` (values: MeterTypeUnknown, MeterTypeElectricity, MeterTypeWater, MeterTypeGas, MeterTypeHeat, MeterTypeHCA, MeterTypeAllMeters, MeterTypeTemperature, MeterTypeMBusGateway, MeterTypeRS485Gateway, MeterTypeCustomDevice, MeterTypeCompressedAir, MeterTypeSolarLog, MeterTypeVirtualMeter, MeterTypeWMBusGateway): The Energy Type of this device
+  * DigitalInput1 `boolean`: The digital input number 1
   * Id `string`: The ID of the device
-  * MeterSubType `string` (values: MeterSubTypeUnknown, MeterSubTypeCold, MeterSubTypeHeat, MeterSubTypeChargingStation, MeterSubTypeElectricity, MeterSubTypeWater, MeterSubTypeGas, MeterSubTypeElectricityHeat, MeterSubTypeTemperature): The Sub Type of this Meter.
+  * MeterSubType `string` (values: MeterSubTypeUnknown, MeterSubTypeCold, MeterSubTypeHeat, MeterSubTypeChargingStation, MeterSubTypeElectricity, MeterSubTypeWater, MeterSubTypeGas, MeterSubTypeElectricityHeat, MeterSubTypeTemperature, MeterSubTypeVirtualBattery): The Sub Type of this Meter.
   * Name `string`: The Name of the Device
+  * PowerFactor `number`: The Power Factor (cos phi).
+Range: 0 - 1
+  * PowerFactorL1 `number`: The Power Factor (cos phi) Phase L1.
+Range: 0 - 1
+  * PowerFactorL2 `number`: The Power Factor (cos phi) Phase L2.
+Range: 0 - 1
+  * PowerFactorL3 `number`: The Power Factor (cos phi) Phase L3.
+Range: 0 - 1
   * Serial `integer`: The Serial number
   * Temperature `number`: The Temperature (in degree celsius)
   * ValueDate `string`: The Date of the Value (in UTC).
 If this is null the Server Time is used.
+  * Voltage `number`: The Voltage (in V)
+  * VoltageL1 `number`: The Voltage Phase L1 (in V)
+  * VoltageL2 `number`: The Voltage Phase L2 (in V)
+  * VoltageL3 `number`: The Voltage Phase L3 (in V)

 ### FolderData
 * FolderData `object`: Container class for the folder API